ORE Part 2

 Part 2 policies include Complaints, Suspected Malpractice, Mitigating Circumstances, and Dress Code.

-If you wish to make a general complaint about the service you have received at the GDC, please use the feedback form on our Customer Complaints page.
+If you wish to make a general complaint about the service you have received at the GDC, please contact us.

-Should you pass the ME component at this sitting, you will have passed Part 2 of the ORE.
-Should you fail, you will need to retake the full ORE Part 2 exam, if you are eligible to do so.
+If you pass the ME component at this sitting, you will have passed Part 2 of the ORE.
+If you fail, you will need to retake the full ORE Part 2 exam, if you are eligible to do so.

 Passing Part 2

-Upon passing Part 2, you will be able to apply for registration with the General Dental Council.
-For further information, please visit After you have passed both parts of the ORE.
+Once you have passed Part 2, you will be able to apply for registration with the GDC.
+For further information, please visit After you have passed.